SanShiv1312/Notes/SEM-4/SMTA1402/UNIT-1/README.md

 </p>

 #### -->**Probabilistic Experiment** :
-Experiments whose result is uncertain or unpredictable.
+Experiments whose result is `uncertain or unpredictable`.
 - Also known as "Indeterministic Experiments"
 - The different possible outcomes can be known or assessed and the outcomes cannot be predicted prior to it's conduct.
 - This can have more than one possible outcome.